-1) My husband and I eloped to Florence, Italy during a semester break.
+1) My husband and I eloped to Florence, Italy during a semester break of graduate school.
 We were one of the first weddings of the new year and the old ladies in the street shouted at us.
 I thought they were saying something like ‘stupid American,’ but they were actually wishing us good luck.
 We’ve needed that good luck.

 2) Our lives changed on August 7, 2010 when my then two and half year old was diagnosed with ALL – a form of leukemia.

 3) I don’t remember how old I was when I became a Christian, but I remember the moment –making my way down the pew in fits and starts, unsure whether I’d have the guts to go up to the pastor who always waited after the sermon.

 4) I love To Kill a Mockingbird, Cloud Atlas, Gargoyle.